joshuacaron/generator-scaffold/README.md

-# @joshuacaron/generator-scaffold
+# @joshuacaron/scaffold

-A personal yeoman generator.
+A personal project generator.
 Currently only creates dotfiles.
 More options are on the way in the future.